cyclica/deriver/contrib/publication/README.md

 ```bash
 python results.py --folder deriver_goal
 ```
-The authors assert the following folder structure when plotting using plotting.py.
-Each folder is to contain the contents of deriver_goal for a single benchmark, with nohup.out copied from the parent folder and chembl.db removed: all_results
+The following folder structure must be used when plotting using plotting.py to reproduce all figures.
+When reproducing single figures, it is sufficient to group related experiment folders into the same parent (e.g. comparing benchmark results when changing the director, holding each experiment within the parent 'director' folder'.
+Each (sub)folder is to contain the contents of deriver_goal for a single benchmark, with nohup.out copied from the parent folder and chembl.db removed: all_results
 ├ data
 │   ├ alert_collection.csv